 Senior Management Team

-The Chief Executive is supported by a senior management team comprising the Chief Economist, the Chief Operating Officer and two Directors of Policy.
+The Chief Executive is supported by a senior management team comprising the Chief Economist and two Directors of Policy.
 This group meets regularly and provides day-to-day oversight of the Commission staff’s activities.

 Chief Executive Officer